xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (gil).
+Fix PolyLine first pixel offset when using Individual Segments.
+The first pixel
+                   was being spaced away from the start point for straight sections but not curved sections.
+Now the pixels start at the beginning of each segment.
 2022.20 October 17, 2022
    -- enh (scott)  Add Experience Lights upload support -- enh (scott)  Add VU Meter Timing Event chase to/from middle